 So don't focus on the number of emails in your inbox and try to deal with the emails in a manner that works for you.

-Going overboard with the folders will waste more time as even if you don't organize it, you can still find it easily using the search feature in the email client.
+Going overboard with the folders will waste more time as even if you don't organize them, you can still find them easily using the search feature in the email client.

 Declutter your inbox today

 Inbox zero is a great way to organize your inbox and streamline how you deal with emails.
 It may not be for everyone, so the only way to know is to try it out.
 And if it doesn't work out for you, just let it go.
 Try out inbox zero to help you get a handle on your inbox for the upcoming year.